• Psychiatric Diagnostic Evaluation - 60 minutes - $185

 Your card will be charged, typically, within 24 hours of each services.

-Please note that Saturdays, Sundays and national holidays are not considered business days and notice of cancellation provided on those days will be deemed received on the next business day.
+Please remember that Saturdays, Sundays, and national holidays are not considered business days, so any cancellation notice given on these days will be considered received on the following business day.

 No Shows: